gustavonicolaug/People_detector/README.md

 # People_detector

-Here`s an Arduino project to detect people who pass or stay in front of an ultrasonic sensor
+Here`s an Arduino project to detect people who pass or stay in front of an ultrasonic sensor.

-## Arduino configuration
+## Arduino pin configuration

 	Ultrasonic sensor module: